This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 My point here?
 Please keep asking me your coin questions — because you may be lucky and have some valuable coins on your hands, too!

-- Most Valuable Pennies – Each of these 43 pennies is worth at least $1 each!
+- Most Valuable Pennies – Each of these 43 pennies that you can find in circulation is worth at least $1 each.
+(The top 100 pennies that made this list are worth $100 or more apiece!!!)

-- Most Valuable Nickels – These silver 5-cent pieces, Buffalo nickels, and other interesting coins are worth at least 20 cents apiece.
+- Most Valuable Nickels – There are plenty of silver nickels, Buffalo nickels, and other interesting 5-cent pieces that are worth at least 20 cents each.

-- Most Valuable Dimes – Check out these old dimes that are worth $1 or more.
+- Most Valuable Dimes – These old dimes that you can still find in spare change today are all worth $1 or more apiece.

-- Most Valuable Quarters – If you find any of these old quarters in your pocket change, they’re worth at least $1!
+- Most Valuable Quarters – If you find any of these old quarters in your pocket change, they’re worth at least $1 each.

-- Most Valuable Silver Dollars – It’s hard to find silver dollars these days, which is why some are worth more than face value.
-These are valued at $15 or more!
+- Most Valuable Silver Dollars – It’s hard to find silver dollars in circulation these days, which is why many of them are worth more than face value.
+These silver dollar coins are all valued at $15 or more!

 - Professional Coin Grading Service Coin Price Guide